miladghaznavi/tinyColorPicker/README.md

 ##The color model, the methods and more

-After initializing Color or ColorPicker you'll get a clean but rhich model of the instance:
+After initializing Color or ColorPicker you'll get a clean but rich model of the instance:

 ```javascript
 myColors: {